ravidziv/academic-kickstart/content/authors/admin/_index.md

 My work connects representation learning, continual learning, and AI agents to build systems that predict, retain and update knowledge, adapt over time, and use computation efficiently.

 Previously, I was an Assistant Professor and Faculty Fellow at NYU's Center for Data Science.
 I completed my Ph.D. with Tali Tishby and postdoctoral research with Yann LeCun.
-My background is in information theory and computational neuroscience; my industry experience spans Wand AI, Intel, and Google AI, and I previously contributed to Wikipedia.
+My background is in information theory and computational neuroscience.
+My industry experience spans Wand AI, Intel, Google AI, and Wikipedia.